Selected Articles in a Periodical

 - Panelist, “First Generation Lawyer Challenges and Tools,” Texas Lawyers’ Assistance Program’s Remote Well-Being Wednesday Speaker Series, February 24, 2021 (via Zoom) (solicited)

-2017 Mart Vogel Lecturer on Professionalism and Legal Ethics and Panelist, “You're Not Alone,” North Dakota State Bar Annual Meeting, June 16, 2017 - Panelist, “Implementing Ethical Formation & Professional Identity in Law School,” 2016 Conference of Religiously Affiliated Law Schools, Virginia Beach, VA, September 30, 2016
+- 2017 Mart Vogel Lecturer on Professionalism and Legal Ethics and Panelist, “You’re Not Alone,” North Dakota State Bar Annual Meeting, June 16, 2017 (solicited)

-- Panelist, “Ethics & Music Law: Face the Music,” The Entertainment and Sports Law Section of the State Bar of Texas, Texas State Bar Convention, San Antonio, TX, June 18, 2015
+- Panelist, “Ethics and Sports: Stepping Onto the Field,” The Entertainment and Sports Law Section of the State Bar of Texas, Texas State Bar Convention, Fort Worth, TX, June 16, 2016

 - Panelist, “Ethics & Sports Law: The Sporting Life,” The Entertainment and Sports Law Section of the State Bar of Texas, Texas State Bar Convention, San Antonio, TX, June 18, 2015